radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/introduction.md

 ---
 title: Introduction to Global Identity Builder
-description: Introduction to Global Identity Builder
+description: Get a quick introduction to the Global Identity Builder tool.
+Learn how it can be used to create a unique reference list of identities that client applications can query to identify and authenticate users and to retrieve user profile attributes to use as a basis for enforcing authorization and personalizaton.
 ---

 # Introduction to Global Identity Builder